basegate/basegate-contracts/projects/core/docs/interfaces/IPancakeV3Factory.md

 # Solidity API

-## IPancakeV3Factory
+## IBaseGateFactory

-The PancakeSwap V3 Factory facilitates creation of PancakeSwap V3 pools and control over the protocol fees
+The BaseGate Factory facilitates creation of BaseGate pools and control over the protocol fees

 ### TickSpacingExtraInfo